HL7/fhirpath.js/README.md

       as defined in the FHIR FHIRPath
       [Terminology Service API](https://www.hl7.org/fhir/fhirpath.html#txapi).
-      When an array of URLs is provided, the servers are tried in order, and the server that first resolves a given ValueSet/CodeSystem is preferred (tried first) for subsequent operations on that ValueSet/CodeSystem.
+      When an array of URLs is provided, the servers are tried in order, and the server that first resolves a given ValueSet, CodeSystem, or ConceptMap is preferred (tried first) for subsequent operations on that artifact.
       See the [Implementation Status](#implementation-status) section for the currently supported %terminologies APIs.
     * options.fhirServerUrl - a URL pointing to a FHIR RESTful API server that